 International learners range in age, are enrolled in mainstream classes and take part in daily learning.
 The families are particularly appreciative of the wonderful opportunities the school location offers as they enjoy learning to surf, participating in school swimming and delight in the benefits of gardening in the permaculture garden as part of their regular school experience.

 It is a privilege for learners at Sunshine Beach State School to learn alongside international learners in mainstream classes.
 The opportunity to make new friends whilst learning about other countries and cultures offers existing Sunshine Beach learners and teachers a unique experience and view of the world.
 International learners have the opportunity to share their language, culture and traditions while being immersed in a rich learning environment and the unique Australian culture.
 There are many benefits of a multicultural school, promoting diversity as a positive learning experience incorporating multicultural perspectives across all learning domains incorporating multicultural, anti-racism, and human rights perspectives in school policies and practices enhancing teachers’ and learners’ intercultural understanding and cross-cultural communication skills.

-Sunshine Beach State School is committed to ensuring that all their learners make an early start to the pursuit of excellence in education in Prep.
+Sunshine Beach State School is committed to ensuring that all their learners and their families make an early start to the pursuit of excellence in education.
 They achieve this by building productive partnerships with learners, parents, carers and the community.
 These partnerships form the heart of the quality learning environment and all educators deliver quality learning and teaching with expertise and passion.
 This occurs in a supportive and nurturing learning culture where positive relationships are fostered and highly valued.